quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 future versions SHOULD attempt to design their new version such that commonly deployed versions are compatible with it.
-For example, a successor to QUIC version 1 may wish to design its transport parameters in a way that does not proclude compatibility.
+For example, a successor to QUIC version 1 may wish to design its transport parameters in a way that does not preclude compatibility.
 Additionally, frames in QUIC version 1 do not use a self-describing encoding, so unrecognized frame types cannot be parsed or ignored (see the Extension Frames section of {{QUIC}}); this means that new versions that wish to be very similar to QUIC version 1 and compatible with it